Initial Semantics for Reduction Rules: Signatures, models, initiality

-To any algebraic signature we associate a category of \emph{representations}.
-We call \emph{representation of $S$} any set $U$ equipped with operations according to the signature $S$.
-A \emph{morphism of representations} is a map between the underlying sets that is compatible with the operations on either side in a suitable sense.
-Representations and their morphisms form a category.
+To any type signature we associate a category of \emph{models}.
+We call \emph{model of $S$} any set $U$ equipped with operations according to the signature $S$.
+A \emph{morphism of models} is a map between the underlying sets that is compatible with the operations on either side in a suitable sense.
+Models and their morphisms form a category.
 We give the formal definitions: